benjacoblee/mongoDB-notes/README.md

 ###### Schema Validation

 We need to create a collection explicity to have schema validation.
+See validation.js